fedidcg/fedidcg.github.io/charters/Proposed-WG-WebIdentityCredentials.md

-# PROPOSED Web Identity Credential Working Group Charter
+# PROPOSED Federated Identity Working Group Charter

-The *W3C Web Identity Credential Working Group* will develop living standard specifications defining an API that allows websites to request a federated identity credential or assertion with the purpose of authenticating a user and/or requesting a set of claims in a compatible way OIDC or SAML.
+The *W3C Federated Identity Working Group* will develop living standard specifications defining an API that allows websites to request a federated identity credential or assertion with the purpose of authenticating a user and/or requesting a set of claims in a compatible way OIDC or SAML.

 |                      |                                                                                                                                                                                                                                                                                                                                 |
 |----------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|